velartrill/velartrill.github.io/orig/kestrel.md

 "Torturing him," I growl, "because he wouldn't give them the answers she wanted."

 "Do you know the worst thing, Egret?"
-I ask.
+I ask, turning away.
 "The worst thing is I can't write this off as some sheltered idiot noble ruining lives and bodies as she flails around, incapable of knowing better."
-I take my cigarette between thumb and forefinger.
+I take one last draw from my dying cigarette, the cooling touch of the şen recoiling from the tight, burning knot of anger in my soul like tapwater from a floe of lava.
 "You know exactly what you've done to that man."

 "Yes," she says quietly.
-I stab the lit end of the cigarette against her bare shoulder.
+I close my eyes for a moment, taking a deep breath of clean air, then turn on my heel and knock her to the floor with a full-force punch to the gut.

 Daisy's eyes widen and she puts her hands to her mouth, but she doesn't move or scream.
-Egret lets out a cry of pain, squirming and whimpering in my grip as the fire sears her skin.
-I toss the dimmed cigarette into her overflowing ashtray and push her to the floor as the ISB bursts into the room, guns raised.
+Egret groans quietly on the floor, clutching her stomach.
+Her brow is bleeding where it caught the edge of her desk.
+I toss the smoldering cig into her overflowing ashtray as the ISB bursts into the room, guns raised.

 "Hands on your head!"
 Peregrine bellows.
 "Hands on your fucking head, you *lunatic!* Get away from the President—"